-- Directs the arrangement of pets within the shelter to decrease pet stress. - Ensures that hourly shelter checks are done, to monitor the health, food and water status of each pet. - Conducts daily safety checks of the kennel and pet walking areas to ensure no hazards exist. - Ensures that all documents required for daily care are completed by section members. - Responsible for the security of the kennel areas. - Verifies that owners have cleaned their pet's kennel, food dish, and water dish once per day.
-Notifies the TASM of any owner who has not completed these tasks each day. - Directs the placement of fans or heating units in the kennel areas to maintain a proper temperature for the species in each area. - Ensures that section members monitor obese pets and provide cooling if needed. - Notifies the Veterinarian Medical Section of any pet suspected of being ill. - Coordinates with Logistics Section Chief for obtaining any required supplies, equipment or services. - Provides "just in time" training to section members as required.
-Provides documentation of "just in time" training to the Documentation Section lead. - Maintains a professional attitude. - Wears appropriate clothing and PPE, as required by the TASM or Veterinary Medical Lead. - Ensures that CO-TSAS personnel follow personal sanitation rules, and keep the shelter and its surroundings clean. - Provides assistance with animal care for people with disabilities, as directed by the TASM. - Upon notification of the shelter closure, ensures that animal kennel areas and pet walking areas are cleaned, and all supplies and equipment are cleaned, repacked and loaded into the cache trailer. - Serves as an Assistant Safety Officer.
+- Directs the arrangement of pets within the shelter to decrease pet stress. - Ensures that hourly shelter checks are done, to monitor the health, food and water status of each pet. - Conducts daily safety checks of the kennel and pet walking areas to ensure no hazards exist. - Ensures that all documents required for daily care are completed by section members. - Responsible for the security of the kennel areas. - Verifies that the Animal Care Team has provided food, water, medications and appropriate exercise for each pet per the TSAS protocol. - Verifies that the Animal Care Team has cleaned the pet's kennel, food dish, and water dish once per day. - Directs the placement of fans or heating units in the kennel areas to maintain a proper temperature for the species in each area. - Ensures that section members monitor obese pets and provide cooling if needed. - Notifies the Veterinarian Medical Section of any pet suspected of being ill. - Coordinates with Logistics Section Chief for obtaining any required supplies, equipment or services. - Provides "just in time" training to section members as required.
+Provides documentation of "just in time" training to the Documentation Section lead. - Maintains a professional attitude. - Wears appropriate clothing and PPE, as required by the TASM or Veterinary Medical Lead. - Ensures that TSAS personnel follow personal sanitation rules, and keep the shelter and its surroundings clean. - Provides assistance with animal care for people with disabilities, as directed by the TASM. - Upon notification of the shelter closure, ensures that animal kennel areas and pet walking areas are cleaned, and all supplies and equipment are cleaned, repacked and loaded into the cache trailer.

+• Serves as an Assistant Safety Officer.
 Identifies and notifies the Safety and Sanitation Officer of any safety hazards.